rdpohl/the-natural-philosophy-of-universal-matter/Structure-of-Elements/README.md

 Warning loading document AtomicStructure.xlsx:
 The data could not be loaded completely because the maximum number of columns per sheet was exceeded.
 '''

+Press the "Ok" button to proceed: There will not be any lost data in the sheet.